What does <1 in 1,000,000 cells mean?

 Turns out a lot.

 On January 21, 2020 I had a bone marrow biopsy (BMB) at UCSD with Dr. Kipps’s team in La Jolla, CA, specifically with the amazing nurse Becky, the master of the minimal pain BMB.
 Having an experienced and skilled technician do the procedure makes a huge difference.

 That said, I doubt Becky shows what a great bone core she extracted from a hip bone to many of her patients, unless they had their sensitivity to the human condition and its related bloody tissues hardened by a life of seeing more body parts in disarray or out of place than perhaps anyone other than a homicide detective in Chicago.

 I remember once early in my medical career the time a patient fainted after I urged her to look at a drop of her own urine under the microscope that was full of bacteria and white blood cells due to her raging bladder infection.

 I never made that mistake again.

-Becky knew that I have a morbid medical curiosity and a toughen gut, and would want to see the enemy up close, having personally viewed many of my own blood smears over the years.
-“Keep your friends close and your enemies closer”.
+Becky knew that I have a morbid medical curiosity (and a toughened gut) and would want to see the enemy up close, having personally viewed many of my own blood smears over the years.
+“Keep your friends close and your enemies closer.”
 Besides, you can’t faint when you are already lying flat on your stomach with your pants down on the procedure table.